Captioning Audio & Video

 There are a plethora of companies who offer captioning services for around $1.00 per minute.
 To contract a company to caption a set number of videos, you can use a vendor like:

-Or contact one of the following companies available in the WVU Marketplace:
+Or contact one of the following companies available in the Mountaineer Marketplace:

 NOTE: WVU is not endorsing any of the companies listed on this page.
 Please do your own research and choose the vendor that works best for you.